Yue-You/Practical-Statistics/_posts/2016-12-27-making-a-blog-post.md

 {% endhighlight %}

-Note that due to laziness, this site was essentially copied from Yihui Xie's kitr-jekyll repository https://github.com/yihui/knitr-jekyll.
-Gi
+Note that due to laziness, this site was essentially copied from Yihui Xie's [knitr-jekyll repository](https://github.com/yihui/knitr-jekyll).

 ## Divergence between the main repository and your fork